Pesa Bydgostia: PKP Intercity

 Initially, the units served the Warsaw–Łódź route for which they were purchased.
 On 29 December 2009, a separation occurred between two coupled sets during departure, leading the Office of Rail Transport to prohibit coupling until the issue was resolved.
 The incident was deemed isolated, and by January 9, the sets resumed running in pairs but with a driver in both units.
 In summer 2010, some sets were reassigned to the Łódź–Terespol route.
 From 13 December 2010, the sets also served routes such as Kraków–Białystok, Białystok–Katowice, Warsaw East–Poznań, Kraków–Warsaw East, and Katowice–Warsaw East.
 Later, they also operated routes like Kraków–Zakopane, Kraków–Wrocław, Warsaw West–Biała Podlaska, and Warsaw West–Terespol.

 In 2011, four sets were leased back, followed by another four in 2012.

 By February 2015, only 5 out of 14 units were operational, with the rest awaiting repairs.
 In September, 7 units were operational, but repair delays persisted due to difficulties in finding suitable roles for the units.
 By November, 7 units remained in service on routes linking Warsaw with Kraków, Piła, and Terespol, while the other 7 were out of service.
 In 2016, the prosecutor's office launched an investigation into the failure to perform mandatory maintenance on the trains.

 In 2014, different operators sought to acquire the unused ED74 sets from PKP Intercity, but no ownership changes occurred.
 In April 2016, after purchasing other electric multiple units, PKP Intercity announced plans to sell the ED74 sets due to their unsuitability for long-distance service.
 It was planned that 7 units would be sold first, followed by another 3 at the end of 2016, and the last 4 in the second quarter of 2017.
 At that time, 5 units of this series were still in operation, servicing connections from Płaszów to Łódź Kaliska, Terespol, and Białystok.
-At the end of August, the technical dialogue announced by PKP Intercity saw participation from Koleje Małopolskie, Przewozy Regionalne, and Koleje Śląskie.
-Koleje Małopolskie expressed interest in purchasing all 14 ED74 units and began negotiations with PKP Intercity, while Przewozy Regionalne submitted an offer to lease all vehicles with an option to purchase them later, and Koleje Śląskie did not submit any offer.
+At the end of August, the technical dialogue announced by PKP Intercity saw participation from Lesser Poland Railways, Polregio, and Silesian Railways.
+Lesser Poland Railways expressed interest in purchasing all 14 ED74 units and began negotiations with PKP Intercity, while Polregio submitted an offer to lease all vehicles with an option to purchase them later, and Silesian Railways did not submit any offer.